whiteSkar/WebtoonDownloader/README.md

-# WebtoonDonwloader
+# WebtoonDownloader

 Things to be done
-- show the logs in the log console
-- add some error checking
+- add some error checking (especially the inputs)
-- add downloader for other websites
+- add downloader for other websites (daum, etc)

+Nice to have
-- add some help message
+- add some help message (so users know what each input is)
+- image vertial-concatenator